 The state will conduct large-area buyouts (on the block or neighborhood scale) for families within repetitive loss areas, areas subject to moderate or high flood risk and/or within FEMA designated floodways.
 Such buyout programs will include provisions for community-oriented assistance to homeowners in order to facilitate a successful transition to a location of lower flood risk outside of SFHAs.
 Where feasible, relocations will be outside of 0.2 percent AEP flood event areas or mitigated to the 0.2 percent AEP flood standard.
 Property acquired through program buyouts will be restored to natural floodplain conditions and may be further enhanced through the use of blue and green infrastructure.
 In order to preserve communities that, for reasons of geography or natural resource dependence, cannot relocate to <0.2 percent AEP flood event areas and maintain important social and cultural standards, the state may also administer residential elevations or other traditional nonstructural flood risk mitigation activities.
 The state will administer residential elevations justified by cost-benefit and cost reasonable analyses relative to other mitigation measures and the results of watershed modeling.
+Housing programs will be administered in a manner that prioritizes the review of applications of low- and moderate- income household.

-This program will prioritize project funding that benefits low- to moderate-income residents and uses predictive watershed modeling to produce measurable reductions in residents' exposure to flood risk.
+This program will further prioritize project funding that benefits low- and moderate- income residents and use predictive watershed modeling to produce measurable reductions in residents' exposure to flood risk.